Academic Advising Syllabi

 Academic advising syllabi are applicable to students advised by professional staff advisers in the Student Services Center and to students in the Colleges of Languages, Literature and Social Sciences, Natural Sciences and Mathematics, and Visual and Performing Arts whose faculty advisers choose to use a syllabus with their advisees.

-Full syllabus documents include Student Services Center Contact Information, Mission Statements, Student Learning Outcomes, Resources for Achieving Student Learning Outcomes, and Important Dates for First-Year Students.
+Full syllabus document includes Student Services Center Contact Information, Mission Statements, Student Learning Outcomes, and Resources for Achieving Student Learning Outcomes.
 Other key components are excerpted here:

 If you can’t keep an appointment, call as soon as possible to cancel.

-Prepare for appointments using the “Advising Appointment Preparation Sheet” and/or four-year "Academic Planner" (on website and in the Orientation course packet).
+Prepare for appointments using such helps as the “Advising Appointment Preparation Sheet” and/or four-year "Academic Planner" (on website and in the "Be Advised" materials).